 - There is heavy rainfall, snow, or fog

 If there is another vehicle nearby or if you see a vehicle approaching from the opposite end then switch to low-beam lights immediately because high-beams are very sharp and cause temporary blindness to the other drivers.

 Is a night vision car camera helpful for night driving?

 Drivers should invest in a good quality night vision system because this high tech device helps the drivers in obtaining a clearer view of the road.
-And when we talk about quality then Lanmodo Night Vision Camera is the perfect choice because it uses low-light imaging technology which takes the tiniest amount of light and forms a full-color high-resolution image of 1080P.
+And when we talk about quality then Lanmodo Vast Pro is the perfect choice because it uses low-light imaging technology which takes the tiniest amount of light and forms a full-color high-resolution image of 1080P.

 How to overcome drowsy driving?

 If you ave a plan on driving late at night then make sure to get around 7/8 hours sleep before hitting the road.
 Even after that if you feel tired then use Caffeine or roll down your windows enjoy some fresh air or turn up the volume on the radio to be more alert.
 If these things don't work then it's better to pull over your car at a rest stop and take a short nap.

 Should new teen drivers not drive at night?Research shows new drivers have less hazard detection skills and abilities as compare to the experienced ones.
 Around one-third of the new driver, especially young ones, are involved in car crashes in the first year of driving.
 They reach less appropriately to dangerous situations hence if you have a new teen driver in the house then you should restrict them from driving at night.